pelmenstar1/RangeCalendar/README.md

 rangeCalendarView.intFirstDayOfWeek = java.util.Calendar.SATURDAY
 ```

 Changing the first day of the week via these properties makes the first day of the week fixed, i.e it will be no longer updated on configuration updates.
-It also clears the selection if present. **Note**: If values of the first day of the week on the time of saving view's state and restoring it are different, the saved selection is not restored.
+It also clears the selection if present. **NOTE: if values of the first day of the week on the time of saving view's state and restoring it are different, the saved selection is not restored.**

 ## Info textview